ku27/yodabytes-blog/_posts/2015-04-12-vagrant-centos7-base.md

 tags: vagrant, CentOS
 comments: true
 ---
 Working on a proof of concept or evaluating open source projects requires setting up multiple environments, but I hate to install them on my Mac.
-I like to keep the environment very close to production which used stantads linux distributions like CentOS.
+I like to keep the environment very close to production which uses stantads linux distributions like CentOS.
 I also follow a practice maintain isolated environment for each project.
 This makes VirtualBox my best friend.
 I have many vbox images I keep few active ones on my machine and archive others on external drive.

 Vagrant has been there for a while and recently started using it, it works great since you can automate the startup process and use command line to startup, shutdown and destroy vboxes.